-The flow of funds, also known as the "sources and uses of funds," is a comprehensive accounting framework that tracks the movement of financial resources within an economy.
+Flow of funds (FOF), also known as the "sources and uses of funds, are financial accounts that are used to track the net inflows and outflows of money to and from various sectors of a national economy.
 This article will provide an overview of the flow of funds, its importance, and how it is used to analyse economic activity.

 The flow of funds refers to the net movement of cash into or out of different financial assets.
 It is calculated by evaluating the inflows and outflows of funds from various sources, such as investor payments or payments made to companies in exchange for goods and services.
 The flow of funds is typically measured on a monthly or quarterly basis and does not account for the output of an asset or fund.
 It is centred on cash movement, indicating the net movement after evaluating monetary fund inflows and outflows.